Ntsanii/AirBnB_clone_v4/README.md

-0x05.
-AirBnB clone - RESTful API
+0x06.
+AirBnB clone - Web dynamic

 *description of the project*